bradcstevens/copilot-studio-agent-direct-line-mcp/README.md

 ---

+> **Disclaimer:** This is a personal project by Brad Stevens.
-_This project is not affiliated with or endorsed by Microsoft Corporation._
+> It is not affiliated with or endorsed by Microsoft Corporation.